The SMART Recovery Family & Friends Programme

 - • You will need to complete each of the SMART Online Training Courses, starting with SMART for Life and finishing with F&F training.

 - • Plan to attend 5 SMART F&F meetings before starting to facilitate – consider attending our weekly online F&F meeting every Monday at 7.30 PM.
-Virginia or Leigh, Online F&F facilitators will welcome your participation and will be pleased to answer questions.
+Leigh, Online F&F facilitator will welcome your participation and will be pleased to answer questions.

 “The meeting was great.
 I will definitely be making time to attend each week.
 I feel so much better tonight than I did this morning…I can tell already that this group is where I need to be.”